 The squash and zucchini are growing well with many blooms already.
 I’m hoping the hybrid seeds will help with any diseases that hit my plants last year.
 The cucumbers, bell peppers and tomatoes are all in cages now.
 It can get a bit windy here in the summer and I wanted to make sure they were on steady ground.
 The blank space is where the lettuce was growing.
 I have some marigold seeds there to help with keeping away bugs.

 My baby watermelon plants are growing well too.
-If you grow watermelon, its much better to grow them from seed straight in the ground.
-That also goes for zucchini, squash and cucumbers.
+If you grow watermelon, it’s much better to grow them from seed straight in the ground.
+That also goes for zucchini, squash, and cucumbers.
 They really don’t like to be transplanted and all their seeds grow very well and pretty fast.

 I am still hand watering with the hose every morning (the best time to water a garden) but hope next year I can put that on a timer.

 I cannot tell you how proud I am of my blueberry bushes this year.
 I have already picked 4 quarts and I think I might get about another pint and that will be it for the season.
-We have already enjoyed blueberry pancakes and a couple other recipes with these wonderful berries.
+We have already enjoyed blueberry pancakes and a couple of other recipes with these wonderful berries.
 If you plan to grow your own blueberries, get two different varieties to plant next to each other.
 It will help make better tasting berries.
-I do have 2 plants and wish I had the space for more.
+I do have 2 plants and wish I had space for more.
 The one which produced most of the berries is about 5 years old and the other one is about 3 years old.
-I will post later on what to do after the berries are all picked and how to take care of them the rest of the year.
+I will post later on what to do after the berries are all picked and how to take care of them for the rest of the year.

 The heritage blackberry bush I started from a cutting is producing a few berries this year.
 I planted it in the ground last year from a pot and it will have to be cut and kept small or will grow out of control.

 One other thing I enjoyed in April was our very first Backyard Beauties Tour in our community.
 I am a member of our garden club and this was by far my favorite tour we have sponsored.
-We toured 6 homes and I was so impressed what people were able to do with small areas.
+We toured 6 homes and I was so impressed with what people were able to do with small areas.

 I fell in love with the small backyard the moment I walked under the arbor.
 There is no grass.
-All plants, which pretty much take care of themselves and reseed, bird feeders and being up against the fence, its very private.
-There is a walkway which goes through out the area making it easy to weed and plant.
+All plants, which pretty much take care of themselves and reseed bird feeders and being up against the fence, it’s very private.
+There is a walkway which goes throughout the area making it easy to weed and plant.
 Since I live in Florida, we only have a handful of trees to choose from and most people have palms.
 Live oaks make wonderful trees in the south.

 This backyard is a pie shape and she has many vignettes all around the back.
 Just a beautiful example of what can be planted in different areas.
 I loved how she would put the same colors in one area.
-The area here were mainly purple blooming plants or had purple in the leaves.
+The area here was mainly purple blooming plants or had purple in the leaves.

-This lovely backyard was really small and since it backed up to the house behind it, they decided to make a small wall of lime stone and just add tons of annuals and color around their stone patio.
+This lovely backyard was really small and since it backed up to the house behind it, they decided to make a small wall of limestone and just add tons of annuals and color around their stone patio.
 Again, no grass but so lovely.
 I could sit out on this patio and enjoy the morning.

-One of the older homes in the community belongs to a Master Gardener and oh boy what a yard he has.
+One of the older homes in the community belongs to a Master Gardener and oh boy what a garden he has.
 He has made good use out of every inch of space he has.
 His garden is on all raised beds.
 Look at those herbs.

 He also has one raised bed just for his roses.
 Roses are rather difficult to grow here in Florida, except for the Knock Out variety.
 They were beautiful, healthy and blooming.
 This is just one side of his home.